-In reality, asylum seekers have very limited access to the labour market, due to a number of constraints.
+In practice, asylum seekers have very limited access to the labour market, due to a number of constraints.
 Prior to being able to work, the applicant must have sought and obtained a temporary work permit.
 To obtain this work permit, the asylum seeker has to provide proof of a job offer or an employment contract.
 The duration of the work permit cannot exceed the duration of the residence permit linked to the asylum application.
 It may possibly be renewed.
-The competent unit for these matters is the Regional Direction for companies, competition, consumption, work and employment (DIRECCTE) at the Ministry of Labour.
+The competent unit for these matters is the Regional Direction for companies, competition, consumption, work and employment at the Ministry of Labour.

-In any case, the employment situation also puts constraints on this right.
-In accordance with Article R.5221-20 of the Labour Code (Ctrav), the Prefect may take into account some elements of assessment such as “the current and future employment situation in the profession required by the foreign worker and the geographical area where he or she intends to exercise this profession”, to grant or deny a work permit.
-30 fields of work are experiencing recruitment difficulties which justifies allowing third country nationals to work in these without imposing restrictions.
+In any case, the employment situation also constrains this right.
+In accordance with Article R.5221-20 of the Labour Code (Ctrav), the Prefect may take into account for instance “the current and future employment situation in the profession required by the foreign worker and the geographical area where they intend to exercise this profession” to grant or deny a work permit.
+30 fields of work are experiencing recruitment difficulties which justifies allowing third-country nationals to work in these without imposing restrictions.
 These professions are listed by region – only 6 professions are common to the whole country.
 In practice, Prefectures use these lists of sectors facing recruitment difficulties.

-- 5. They do not have the right to work except if the length of the procedure is more than 9 months.
+They do not have the right to work except if the length of the procedure is more than 6 months.